Banner Image 1

 Sensorineural hearing loss

-Sensorineural hearing loss, or SNHL, is the medical term for hearing loss caused by damage and death of auditory sensory nerve cells.
-SNHL is simply and commonly called hearing loss because it accounts for more than 90% of all hearing loss.
+Sensorineural hearing loss, or SNHL, is the medical term for hearing loss caused by damage and dysfunction of inner ear nerve cells.
+SNHL is commonly called hearing loss because it accounts for more than 90% of all hearing loss.

 Tinnitus